Please read the guidelines before submitting your work.

 Come sit a spell and listen closely to what we’ve got to say.
-First off, we’re ACCEPTING SUBMISSIONS for our 2019 publishing calendar.
-We’ll also be posting a submissions call for an upcoming anthology in the near future, so keep your eyes here for that!
+First off, WE ARE ACCEPTING SUBMISSIONS for our late 2021 publishing calendar.

 Appalachian authors – this is a wide area both geographically and by definition.
 “Most broadly, it refers to the entire mountain range with its surrounding hills and the dissected plateau region,” (ala Wikipedia) and we agree.
 Furthermore, if you were born and raised in Appalachia or currently call Appalachia home, then you qualify to submit to Mountain Gap Books.
 This does not mean, however, that your story needs to be set in Appalachia.
 Actually, we’re looking for diverse stories from Appalachian authors, not just stories set in Appalachia.
 We don’t care who you are, your history, if you’ve published or not, your faith, whether you’re a POC or not, if you’re LGBT+, alien, a mountain spirit, or what have you— if you were born or currently reside in Appalachia, you can submit as long your work fits our guidelines.

 We’re specifically looking for submissions in the following areas:

 - Adult Fiction to include general, Suspense, Thriller, Humor, Sci-Fi, Fantasy, Crime, Thriller, Action, Romance, Women’s, and Realistic genres (no Dystopian novels, please)